 Religious fraternities still operate throughout this region of the world.
 In the past, some influential sheiks (spiritual leaders) even became members of parliament.
 However, their authority eventually began to crumble.
 Today, their spiritual and economic power is being challenged.

-The Shikaki Kurd of Turkey have had very little exposure to the Gospel.
+The Shikaki Kurds of Turkey have had very little exposure to the Gospel.
 They have not rejected the Good News; they simply have never heard.

 Laborers and evangelistic materials are desperately needed to reach them with the Light of the Gospel.

-* Ask the Lord to call people who are willing to go to Turkey and share Christ with the Shikaki Kurd.
+* Ask the Lord to call people who are willing to go to Turkey and share Christ with Shikaki Kurds.

 * Pray that God will call out prayer teams to break up the soil through worship and intercession.